 A noticeboard for a community anxious about its safety

 The compulsory expulsion of Nikkei during World War II had all but wiped out the Japanese American presence in Japantown.
 After the war, as people were released from the camps, they restarted their lives.
-Japanese-language media started to appear, and in June 1946, a publication that continues today, Hokubei Hochi, was published by Hoji Shimbun.
+Japanese-language media started to appear, and in June 1946, a publication that continues today, Hokubei Hochi, was published by Hochi Shinbun.

 The editor in chief was the same person who published Hokubei Jiji before the war, Sumio Arima.
-The publisher was the former editor of the Tacoma Jiji, Sadahiko Ikoma.
-He was also the secretary-general of the Hokubei Hochi Foundation and the grandfather of Elaine Ikoma Ko.
+The publisher was the former editor of the Takoma Jijo, Sadahiko Ikoma.
+He is the grandfather of Elaine Ikoma Ko, Today’s secretary-general of the Hokubei Hochi Foundation.

 The word “hochi” took on the meaning of a noticeboard where Japanese Americans returning from the camps could watch out for each other.
 Arima had this to say about restarting the Jiji media business: